CIR Substrate

 }- type describes what kind of knowledge this is.

-observationis something directly measured.classificationis a categorization.generationis something produced by an LLM.embeddingandmodel_loadare system-level signals from the ANE pipeline. - confidence is a score between 0 and 1.
+observationis something directly measured.classificationis a categorization.generationis something produced by an LLM. - confidence is a score between 0 and 1.
 A direct measurement might be 0.95.
 An inference from indirect evidence might be 0.6.
-Confidence is metadata, not a filter — low-confidence signals are still valuable as context.
+Confidence is metadata, not a filter.
+Low-confidence signals are still valuable as context.

 - source identifies what produced the signal.
 This can be a script name, a sequence, or a manual capture.